Guide10 min read

 • Recommend expand, adjust, extend, or stop based on the evidence.

-Assessment Report Template for Closeout Gaps
+How does assessment Report Template for Closeout Gaps work?

-• Decision rule: expand, adjust, extend, or stop after day 21.
+• Decision rule: expand, adjust, extend, or stop after day 14.

-When to Recommend a Store Closeout Pilot
+When to Recommend a Store Closeout Pilot?

 • Recommend a pilot for repeatable, measurable record gaps.